iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Given the limited amount of site preparation and the numerous imperfections in my process, I feel like I got as good of results as I could have hoped for.
 There was remarkably little weed pressure--I think the pool must have been in place for so long that the weed seeds underneath it had rotted or lost viability.

+{% single_image path: assets/images/the-first-year-garden/circle-garden-peas.jpg alt: "Peas and tomatoes in the circle garden" %}

 Most of the vegetables grew well, considering the soil hadn't been amended or improved in any way.
 I did buy some liquid fertilizer that I applied to the tomatoes and flowers a couple times.
 It's from a local company that grinds up invasive carp into [a nutrient-rich fish juice](https://twomikes.net/?page_id=37).
 What a great use for an unwanted species!
 As you might imagine, it smells a bit fishy when applied, but that smell is gone by the next day.

-We got a very good crop of tomatoes, which is good because they are a top garden priority around here.
+We got a nice crop of tomatoes, which is good because they are a top garden priority around here.
 The greens were also good, with more arugula than I could harvest and a stellar performance from the "Amish Deer Tongue" lettuce, which has earned itself a permanent place in my planting lineup.
-Beans are always a safe bet, and we had a nice mix of herbs too.
+Beans and peas are always a good bet, and we had a nice mix of herbs too.

+{% gallery %}
+{% gallery_image path: assets/images/the-first-year-garden/circle-garden-midsummer.jpg alt: "The circle garden in late summer" %}
+{% gallery_image path: assets/images/the-first-year-garden/raised-bed-midsummer.jpg alt: "The raised bed in late summer" %}
+{% endgallery %}

 This is not to say there weren't failures.
 I planted quite a few herb and flower seeds that never germinated.